 The paper is organized as follows.
 In the next section we give a brief overview of the Nuprl system, review event theory, discuss the type of programs we use (distributed message automata), and show how automata can be synthesized from a specification.
 In Section~\ref{sec: k} we review epistemic logic, show how it can be translated into Nuprl, and show how knowledge-based automata can be captured in Nuprl.
-The sequence transmission problem is analyzed in Section~\ref{sec:stp}.
-We conclude with references to related work and a discussion on future research in Section~\ref{sec:conc}.
+The sequence-transmission problem is analyzed in Section~\ref{sec:stp}.
+We conclude with a discussion of related work and future research in Section~\ref{sec:conc}.